codesis/yahtzee_1dv607/README.md

 Have fun, and good luck!

-To be finalized: the possibility to resume a previous saved game.
+<i>To be finalized: the possibility to resume a previous saved game.
 At time being, the implementation is faulty and will not work accordingly.
-A message in the terminal will tell you how to proceed.
+A message in the terminal will tell you how to proceed.</i>

 #### Documentation
 Within the folder Documentation you shall find three different diagrams.
 Two are a class diagram over the full application (one is the updated version, one the older incomplete one - it's obvious by their names), the other is a sequence diagram for playing the game.